-'Summerleigh' Flats, 13 Hughenden Road 1 Introduction 1.1 Purpose The City of Port Philip commissioned this review of the HO6 St Kilda East precinct (the HO6 precinct) to: - ► Ensure the citation and statement of significance in the Port Phillip Heritage Review (PPHR) adequately describes the significance of the precinct; - Provide appropriate strategic justification for any changes to the HO6 precinct boundaries: and - ▶ Support the conservation and management of the HO6 precinct in the future.
+'Summerleigh' Flats, 13 Hughenden Road 1 Introduction 1.1 Purpose The City of Port Philip commissioned this review of the HO6 St Kilda East precinct (the HO6 precinct) to: - ▶ Ensure the citation and statement of significance in the Port Phillip Heritage Review (PPHR) adequately describes the significance of the precinct; - ▶ Provide appropriate strategic justification for any changes to the HO6 precinct boundaries; and - ▶ Support the conservation and management of the HO6 precinct in the future.
 The review of the HO6 precinct follows the reviews in 2008 of HO3 (a precinct that formerly covered most of South Melbourne, Albert Park and Middle Park) and in 2011 of HO1 (Port Melbourne).
 The outcomes of those reviews included new statements of significance and the identification of smaller, more consistent precincts or subprecincts.
-Consistent with these previous reviews the key tasks are to: - ▶ Prepare a new citation and statement of significance for the HO6 precinct; - ▶ Review and make recommendations in relation to the HO6 precinct boundaries; - ▶ Review and update the heritage grading (Significant, Contributory, Nil) of places within the HO6 precinct; - Review and update the citations for individually significant places within the HO6 precinct; and - ▶ Identify and assess new places of potential individual significance.
+Consistent with these previous reviews the key tasks are to: - ▶ Prepare a new citation and statement of significance for the HO6 precinct; - ▶ Review and make recommendations in relation to the HO6 precinct boundaries; - ▶ Review and update the heritage grading (Significant, Contributory, Nil) of places within the HO6 precinct; - ▶ Review and update the citations for individually significant places within the HO6 precinct; and - ▶ Identify and assess new places of potential individual significance.
 While the focus of this review has been upon the HO6 precinct, the investigation and analysis also identified the need for consequent changes to the HO391 Murchison Street/Alma Road precinct (the HO391 precinct).
 The review has been carried out in two stages.
 Stage 1, completed in June 2016, identified key issues that provided the basis for detailed investigation in Stage 2 (see section 1.4).
 This report provides the findings and recommendations arising from Stage 2.
 It provides an overview of the methodology (section 1.5) and describes the key findings (section 2) and recommendations (section 3).
 Also forming part of this report are the revised and new heritage place and precinct citations (Appendix B).
+This version incorporates the changes recommended by the Panel appointed to consider submissions to Port Phillip Planning Scheme Amendment C142port (see section 1.7).
 1.2 Study area The study area comprises the whole of the HO6 precinct.
 The HO6 precinct is mostly contained within the area extending from St Kilda Road to the municipal border at Orrong Road and bounded by Wellington Street/Dandenong Road to the north and Alma Road to the south.
 Within this area there are several sub-precincts (see Figure 1).
 The main sub-precinct extends from St Kilda Road to Westbury Street between Wellington Street/Dandenong Road and Alma Road.
 Between St Kilda Road and Chapel Street this sub-precinct also extends to the south of Alma Road to encompass parts of Alma Place, Argyle Street, Frampton Street, Lambeth Place, and Odessa Street.